emilydrakesmith/emily-personal-website-v2/README.md

 * Host the site on Netlify.

 ### Ice Box
+* Use relative postiioning on side navs so they're always visible on the screen.
 * Add mobile-responsiveness to the design.
 This will be a goal for shortly after I reach MVP.
 * Add Google Analytics to the website.
 This should be relatively easy since I already have it set up for my site's previous version.
 * Render the `<Layout>` compoonent using Gatsby Server Rendering APIs.
 [More info here.](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/)